Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 6. On the confirmation dialog, click Delete.

-Neon's project sharing feature allows you to share your project with other Neon accounts.
+Neon's project collaboration feature allows you to invite other Neon accounts to collaborate on a Neon project.

 1. In the Neon Console, select a project.